Bam Adebayo NBA Playoffs Player Props: Heat vs. Celtics

-Bam Adebayo and his Miami Heat teammates face the Boston Celtics in the 2023 NBA Playoffs, at 8:30 PM ET on Thursday.
+The Miami Heat, Bam Adebayo included, take on the Boston Celtics at 8:30 PM ET on Saturday in the 2023 NBA Playoffs.

-In this article, we look at Adebayo's available prop bets, providing stats to help you figure out the best wagers to make.
+Let's look at Adebayo's prop bets, and some stats and trends to help you find good wagers.

 Bam Adebayo Prop Bets vs. the Celtics